Wisconsin Real Estate License Requirements

 For license renewal, the DSPS does not require submission of the certificate of completion received upon passing the final exam.
 The DSPS performs random audits to verify completion of CE courses as submitted to the DSPS.
 If the DSPS discovers that a licensee falsified a renewal application, the licensee is subject to discipline and possible license revocation.

 Those who do not successfully complete the 18 hours of continuing education may not renew their license or engage in real estate practice until the CE requirements are met.
-If a person does not renew his or her license as of December 14, 2012, the license becomes inactive.
+If a person does not renew his or her license, the license becomes inactive.
 Inactive licensees may not engage in real estate practice.

 Licensees may remain inactive for up to five years without having to retake the pre-license course and pass the license examination to activate their license.
 During the five-year inactive period, licensees may activate their license by completing the CE requirements from the previous biennium, and paying the license renewal fees and late fee.
 Evidence of completion of the previous biennium's CE along with the appropriate renewal fee must be provided to the DSPS.